|

 This page discusses models of polymeric species in more detail.

-The pscf_pc and pscf_pg programs for systems with periodic boundary conditions can treat polymer conformations using either of two slightly different mathematical models, which we refer to as the continuous "thread" model and the discrete "bead" model.
+The pscf_rpc and pscf_rpg programs for systems with periodic boundary conditions can treat polymer conformations using either of two slightly different mathematical models, which we refer to as the continuous "thread" model and the discrete "bead" model.

-The pscf_pc and pscf_pg programs can both perform either SCFT or PS-FTS calculations, and can both use either the thread or bead model for either type of calculation.
+The pscf_rpc and pscf_rpg programs can both perform either SCFT or PS-FTS calculations, and can both use either the thread or bead model for either type of calculation.
 In both of these programs, the choice of bead or thread model is global - the same model (bead or thread) must be used for all blocks of all polymer species in the system throughout program execution.

-We generally recommend the use of the thread model in pscf_pc and pscf_pg for SCFT calculations, because it provides more universal results that can characterized using a smaller number of physical parameters.
-Both bead and thread models have been used in recent work on PS-FTS calculations, which is why PSCF provides a choice of either model in programs that can perform such calculations.
+We generally recommend the use of the thread model in pscf_rpc and pscf_rpg for SCFT calculations, because it provides more universal results that depend on a smaller number of physical model parameters.
+Both bead and thread models have been used in recent published work on PS-FTS calculations.

 In the thread model, we imagine that the conformation of a single block of contour length \( L \) within a block polymer can be characterized by a continous space arc \( \textbf{R}(s) \) that gives the position \( {\bf R} \) of a point along the polymer as a function of a dimensionless contour coordinate \( s \), for \( s \in [0, L] \).

-In this model, a chain segment of between points with contour coordinates \( s \) and \( s' \) within a block of monomer type \( \alpha \) in a homogeneous gas of non-interacting polymers is given by
+In this model, the mean-squared end-to-end length of a chain segment that connects points with contour coordinates \( s \) and \( s' \) within a block of monomer type \( \alpha \) within a homogeneous gas of non-interacting polymers is given by

 \[ \langle |{\bf R}(s) - {\bf R}(s')|^{2} \rangle = |s-s'| b_{\alpha}^{2} \quad, \]

 in which \( b_{\alpha} \) is a statistical segment length for chain segments of type \( \alpha \).
-Here, \( \langle \cdots \rangle \) denotes a statistical average over random-walk configurations within a homogeneous mixture.
-Each such chain segment is also taken to occupy a volume \( V(s,s') \) within an incompressible mixture that is given by
+Here, \( \langle \cdots \rangle \) denotes a statistical average over random-walk configurations within a homogeneous gas of non-interacting polymers.
+Each such chain segment is also taken to occupy a volume \( V(s,s') \) within an incompressible liquid, which is given by

-where \( v \) is the so-called monomer reference volume.
-In the thread model, in which there are actually no discrete monomers, the parameter \( v \) is best understood to represent a steric volume per unit polymer contour length.
+Here, \( v \) is the so-called monomer reference volume.
+In the thread model, because there are no discrete monomers, the parameter \( v \) is best understood to represent a volume per unit polymer contour length.

 By convention, PSCF requires that contour lengths within blocks of different types be defined such that \( v \) has the same value for all monomer types.
 This convention entails no loss of generality, as long as monomers of different types can be assigned different values for statistical segment lengths.